EOxServer/eoxserver/docs/sphinx/en/developers/autotest.rst

     tar xvfz EOxServer_autotest-0.2-alpha1.tar.gz
     cp -Rf EOxServer_autotest-0.2-alpha1/* autotest

+There are two configuration directives available in *conf/eoxserver.conf* to control the behaviour of the testing:

+* binary_raster_comparison_enabled=True - Set to false if binary comparison
+  tests shall be skipped.
+Needed if testing is performed on different architectures.
+* rasdaman_enabled=False - Set to true if rasdaman is installed and the test data loaded. rasdaman tests are skipped otherwise.

 The autotest instance is now installed and is ready for some testing!

 Running tests